Loading...

 Portion Control

-Limit the amount of cookie dough you consume.
-Smaller portions will result in a smaller glucose spike.
+Limit the amount of chocolate chip cookie dough you consume in one sitting.
+Smaller portions will have a lesser impact on your blood sugar levels.

 Hydration